Qrbaker/qrbaker.github.io/content/posts/beyond-words/index.md

 On one level: *duh*.
 But Seriously, try and look **at** wind, or air, on a clear warm day.
 Not the shimmer of heat, or the movement of leaves, or clouds--look at the AIR ITSELF.

 God feels like that to me right now.
-She's everywhere, They permeate existence and are as nessessary to us as the air we breath.
+She's everywhere, They permeate existence and are as necessary to us as the air we breath.
 But you cannot directly look at Him.
 Maybe, in the same way that if air was opaque we would not be able to see anything else, God has hidden from us on a material level because it would overpower our senses otherwise.

 This is what I'm starting to believe about meaning -- in the grand sense.
 Trying to take in a grand universal understanding of meaning would be like trying to hug a semi truck barreling down on you.
 The way I see it, we can think just enough to be dangerous to ourselves.
 Life has no meaning in so far as there is no meaning that is understandable to the fucking 2 HP putt-putt engine we have to traverse a highway called metaphysics.